oyvindstegard/audio-collection-tools/README.md

 It will also accept playlists as input and will transcode all files referenced in the playlist to a target location.
-For playlists, the default template will cause the files to be located under a single directory named after the playlist file and use filenames which order them like the order in the original playlist.
-This will make playlists transferable to devices which don't really understand normal playlist files.
+For playlists, the default template will cause the files to be located under a directory named after the playlist file and use filenames which order them like the order in the original playlist.
+This will make playlists compatible with devices that don't really understand normal playlist files.
+To use playlists just as sources for audio files, change the template to be the same as for regular inputs, see options `--playlist-template` and `--template`.
+All playlists provided as input arguments are also written to the target root directory, with contents updated to reflect the paths of the transcoded files instead of the originals.

-See
+See:

     $ mass-audio-transcoder --help

-for more details.
+and examples below for more details.

+#### Naming templates

+Target file paths are named according to templates.

+The default naming templates for audio files that are not sourced from a playlist are:

+    <albumartist_or_artist>< - +album+>/<track+. ><title>

+Template variables are enclosed in "<..>" and will typically be metadata from audio file tags, such as in the default template shown above.
+For details about this syntax, see `mass-audio-transcoder --help-templates`.

+The default naming template for audio files that are sourced from playlists is:

+    <playlist_name>/<playlist_filenumber>. <title> - <artist>

+This causes a top level directory named after the playlist file to be created, and all audio files referenced in the playlist will have their transcoded target files placed under that directory.
+They will be numbered according to their number in the source playlist.

-#### Usage example: creating an MP3 mirror of an existing audio collection
+#### Example 1: creating an MP3 mirror of an existing audio collection

     $ mkdir /tmp/my-music-mp3
-    $ mass-audio-transcoder -c mp3 /my-music-collection/ /tmp/my-music-mp3/
+    $ mass-audio-transcoder /my-music-collection/ /tmp/my-music-mp3/

 This requires that the source audio collection files have meta tags attached to them, since the meta data determines the destination directory structure based on a naming template.

-#### TODO more examples
+The default codec is MP3.
+Other available codecs are AAC, Vorbis and a special codec 'copy' which does no transcoding at all.

+#### Example 2: copy all audio files referenced in multiple playlists

+    $ mkdir /tmp/playlists-and-files
+    $ mass-audio-transcoder -c copy ~/Music/list1.pls ~/Music/list2.m3u ~/Music/favorites.m3u \
+      /tmp/playlists-and-files/

+This will copy all audio files referenced in the provided playlists to a new structure under the target location.
+Since we're using `-c copy`, no transcoding will occur.
+Each playlist will get its own top level directory, and the playlist files will be copied into these directories (default playlist naming template).
+Finally, the playlist files themselves will be generated in the target directory.

+If two or more lists reference some of the same files, this will cause the audio files to be duplicated into the different playlist folders, since the default play.
+See example 3 to avoid this.

+#### Example 3: copy audio files in playlists, but use standard file structure

+    $ mkdir /tmp/playlists-and-files
+    $ mass-audio-transcoder -c copy --playlist-template '<albumartist_or_artist>< - +album+>/<track+. ><title>' \
+                            ~/Music/list1.pls ~/Music/list2.m3u ~/Music/favorites.m3u \
+                            /tmp/playlists-and-files/

+This will copy all audio files referenced in the playlists to the target location using a naming template which structures the audio files in artist-album-folders at the top level (the default template for audio files and directory sources).
+In this case, if the same audio file is referenced by multiple playlists, it will cause a naming collision warning, and the file will only be transcoded once, which is typically desirable.
+The playlists generated in the target directory will still reference all the files properly.

 ### generate-playlists